No shortage of points scored inside the NBA’s bubble

 Scoring numbers are soaring inside the NBA’s bubble, where the restarted season is happening at Walt Disney World.
-Entering Sunday’s games, 17 of the 22 teams inside the bubble were exceeding what had been their scoring averages before the season was suspended on March 11 because of COVID-19.
+Through Sunday, 15 of the 22 teams inside the bubble were exceeding what had been their scoring averages before the season was suspended on March 11 because of COVID-19.

 Games on average have seen nine points more than what had been the norm this season.
 The number of 3-pointers in each contest — which had been on a record clip when the season got suspended — is up as well.
 And Indiana’s T.J.
 Warren, not even a top-50 scorer when the pandemic hit, is leading the bubble in points per game so far, averaging 34.4 and nearly doubling what was his season average.